qibebt-bioinfo/RamEx/README.md

 ### Contact
-Any questions, feedback, comments or suggestions, please create a GitHub issue or contact  [us](zymcongcong@163.com).
+Any questions, feedback, comments or suggestions, please create a GitHub issue or email [us](mailto:zymcongcong@163.com).